 In this post, we share our method for choosing the right destination for your trip, that’s also practical for your budget and timeline.

 Decide on a Rough Schedule

 We often find, nailing down a rough timeline is easier than choosing the right destination.
-Starting with a few simple questions, we define the basic building blocks for the trip.
+Starting with a few simple questions, define the basic building blocks for your trip.